open-metadata/OpenMetadata/openmetadata-docs/content/deployment/upgrade/index.md

 - If you are looking for the fresh deployment of 0.13.x - [here](https://docs.open-metadata.org/deployment/docker)
 - If you are looking for upgrading of the new version i.e 0.13.x - [here](https://docs.open-metadata.org/deployment/upgrade/docker)

+### MySQL Helm Chart Version Updated to 9.2.1

+OpenMetadata Helm Chart Release with Application Version `0.13.1` updates the Bitnami MySQL Helm Chart version to `9.2.1` from `8.8.23`.
+This is not a breaking change but existing user's trying to upgrade will experience a slight delay in OpenMetadata Dependencies Helm Chart Upgrades as it pulls new docker image for MySQL.
+Please note that OpenMetadata Dependencies Helm Chart is not recommended for production use cases.
+Please follow the [kubernetes deployment](/deployment/kubernetes) for new installation or [upgrade kubernetes](/deployment/upgrade/kubernetes) for upgrading OpenMetadata in Kubernetes.

 ### dbt Workflow

 dbt ingestion has been separated from the metadata ingestion.
 It can now be configured as a separate workflow after completing the metadata ingestion workflow.